rackerlabs/technical-blog/_posts/2016-07-13-crypto-apis-and-jvm-byte-types.md

 It gets tricky when we compare APIs that take an output buffer versus APIs that build the output buffer for you.
-The latter are clearly the easiest to use, but the former is necessary for explicit buffer life cycle management.
+The latter are clearly the easiest to use, but the former are necessary for explicit buffer life cycle management.
 You can also easily build the managed version from the unmanaged version, but you can't do the converse.
 As a consequence, we should expose both.